 Starfall Education Foundation is a nonprofit organization that offers both free and paid resources on their website.
 Starfall® began with resources for learning to read, and they have expanded to offer math and language arts resources for pre-kindergarten through fifth grade.
 The site is ideal for children at the beginning reading stage.
-The curriculum is aligned with the Common Core State Standards in English language arts and mathematics.
+The curriculum is aligned with the Common Core State Standards for mathematics and English language arts.

 Many of their resources are free, but membership gives you access to additional reading activities (particularly past the early stages), their math lessons and activities, and many more animated songs.
 Apps for mobile devices are available for both the free and the membership content.

-Most of the free material is for teaching reading, and the beginning reading activities are outstanding.
+Most of the free material is for teaching reading with phonics, and the beginning reading activities are outstanding.
 Their webpage, “Learn to Read with Phonics, Fluency, and Comprehension,” explains how to use their resources, including the animated, online lessons; printable pages; and readers.
-Everything is very high quality, from the animated lessons to the attractively-designed printable pages.
+Everything is very high quality, from the animated lessons to the attractively designed, printable pages.

 The animated online lessons are easy for children to do on their own.
-The first set of lessons briefly introduces the letters of the alphabet and their sounds one by one.
+The first set of lessons briefly introduces the letters of the alphabet and their sounds.